->'''Mikey''': So they come in different sizes? [[GagBoobs What are these? Jumbos?]]\\

 ** Though at least Jimmy and Molly are both astounded by this rather than taking it as a given.

 * InstantBirthJustAddWater: Subverted, but Jimmy believes the trope to be true.
-Jimmy starts driving like a mad man when he finds out his fare (Mollie) is in labor.
+Jimmy starts driving like a mad man when he finds out his fare (Mollie) is in labor, and doubles down on the madness when her water breaks.
 She yells at him to calm down and drive safe, the first stages of labor can take hours.
 He replies that the ''traffic'' in that area of town can take hours as well.
 Mollie was right, they get to the hospital in plenty of time.

 * LawOfInverseFertility: Mollie never plans her pregnancies.

 * LightBulbJoke: A conversation between Mikey and two other babies in the park centers around this.